• plumbing heating and air alliance member

 A commonly used giveaway for an HVAC company is a free system inspection or seasonal maintenance check-up.

-The consumer receives immediate value while your technicians can quickly identify potential long-term services the client will require.
+The consumer receives immediate value, while your technicians can quickly identify potential long-term services the client will require.

 If you choose against the free services route, you might consider giving away a tangible product like a smart thermostat or air filter.